GSA-TTS/identity-handbook/_articles/infrastructure-acceptance-criteria.md

 ## Overview

 This document is used to define the ***acceptance criteria (AC)*** for GitHub Issues and Pull Requests concerning the Login.gov DevOps team.
-These primarily are created/filed within the `identity-devops` repo.

 ### Issue Readiness Requirements